brian-vendia/pwc-workshop/README-Milestone1.md

 In this section, we will deploy a new Uni called "test-heros-react"

 ## Explore the /uni_configuration directory
-The /uni_configuration directory contains several pre-crated files that will help us quickly create a new Uni
+The /uni_configuration directory contains several pre-created files that will help us quickly create a new Uni

 * __schema.json__ - Contains the data model for this Uni, which defines two types of characters: Heros :) and Villians :(.
 * __initial-state.json__ - Contains seed data for this Uni, which creates several characters for us to use in workshop